 It is to be applied in a manner that fully prevents the ability of water to penetrate any membranes, thus ensuring the house frame and concealed areas are protected from the possibility of an unhealthy environment.

-When organising a waterproofing inspection, please ensure that the membrane has a minimum of 24 hours to dry before conducting the inspection.
+When organising a waterproofing inspection, please ensure that the membrane has had a minimum of 24 hours to dry.

-The Final inspection is conducted once the house is fully complete as per the contract.
-We generally allow 2 hours for this inspection, however this may vary depending on the size of the home and the amount of defects noted.
+The final inspection is conducted once the house is fully complete as per the contract.
+We generally allow 2 hours for this inspection; however, this may vary depend on the size of the home and the number of defects noted.

 For larger homes 40sq + we would allow additional time.
-If you are unsure, please ask the consultant conducting the inspection if they require more or less time on a particular job.
+If you are unsure, please ask the house inspector conducting the inspection if they require more or less time on a particular job.

-This inspection should be scheduled once the client has received the notice of completion and the final claim invoice from the Builder, this is the time to schedule the final inspection.
-It is preferable to have this inspection conducted at the same time as the new home presentation/walk through presentation with the builder.
+This inspection should be scheduled once the client has received the notice of completion and the final claim invoice from the Builder.
+It is preferable to conduct this inspection at the same time as the new home presentation/walk through presentation with the builder.
 We ask our client to confirm with their builder that the certificate of occupancy has been obtained prior to this final inspection.

 These inspections are conducted once a client has moved into the property.
-As a general rule, we can conduct these inspections up to 10 years after the initial occupancy permit was issued to the client.
+Generally, we can conduct these inspections up to 10 years after the initial occupancy permit was issued to the client.

 The difference in terminology is as follows: